 Pelican generates category feeds as well as feeds for all your articles.
-It does not generate feeds for tags by default, but it is possible to do so using the TAG_FEED_ATOM and TAG_FEED_RSS settings:
+It does not generate feeds for tags by default, but it is possible to do so using the TAG FEED ATOM and TAG FEED RSS settings:

+'''

+FEED_DOMAIN = None, i.e. base URL is "/"

+'''

-Setting name (followed by default value, if any) What does it do?
-FEED_DOMAIN = None, i.e. base The domain prepended to feed URLs.
-Since feed URLs should always URL is "/" be absolute, it is highly recommended to define this (e.g., "http://feeds.example.com").
-If you have already explicitly defined SITEURL (see above) and want to use the same domain for your feeds, you can just set: FEED_DOMAIN = SITEURL.
-FEED_ATOM = None, i.e. no Atom Relative URL to output the Atom feed. feed FEED_RSS = None, i.e. no RSS Relative URL to output the RSS feed.
-FEED_ALL_ATOM = Relative URL to output the all-posts Atom feed: this feed will contain 'feeds/all.atom.xml' all posts regardless of their language.
-FEED_ALL_RSS = None, i.e. no Relative URL to output the all-posts RSS feed: this feed will contain all all-posts RSS posts regardless of their language.
-CATEGORY_FEED_ATOM = Where to put the category Atom feeds. 'feeds/%s.atom.xml' 2 CATEGORY_FEED_RSS = None, Where to put the category RSS feeds. i.e. no RSS AUTHOR_FEED_ATOM = Where to put the author Atom feeds. 'feeds/%s.atom.xml' 2 AUTHOR_FEED_RSS = Where to put the author RSS feeds. 'feeds/%s.rss.xml' 2 TAG_FEED_ATOM = None, i.e. no Relative URL to output the tag Atom feed.
-It should be defined using a tag feed "%s" match in the tag name.
-TAG_FEED_RSS = None, i.e. no Relative URL to output the tag RSS feed RSS tag feed FEED_MAX_ITEMS Maximum number of items allowed in a feed.
+The domain prepended to feed URLs.
+Since feed URLs should always be absolute, it is highly recommended to define this (e.g., "http://feeds.example.com").
+If you have already explicitly defined SITEURL (see above) and want to use the same domain for your feeds, you can just set: FEED DOMAIN = SITEURL.

+FEED_ATOM = None, i.e. no Atom feed

+Relative URL to output the Atom feed.

+'''

+FEED_RSS = None, i.e. no RSS

+'''

+Relative URL to output the RSS feed.

+'''

+FEED ALL ATOM = 'feeds/all.atom.xml'

+'''

+Relative URL to output the all-posts Atom feed: this feed will contain all posts regardless of their language.

+FEED_ALL_RSS = None, i.e. no all-posts RSS

+Relative URL to output the all-posts RSS feed: this feed will contain all posts regardless of their language.

+CATEGORY_FEED_ATOM = 'feeds/%s.atom.xml'

+Where to put the category Atom feeds.
+2

+CATEGORY_FEED_RSS = None, i.e. no RSS

+Where to put the category RSS feeds.

+AUTHOR_FEED_ATOM = 'feeds/%s.atom.xml'

+Where to put the author Atom feeds.
+2

+AUTHOR FEED RSS = 'feeds/%s.rss.xml'

+Where to put the author RSS feeds.
+2

+TAG_FEED_ATOM = None, i.e. no tag feed

+Relative URL to output the tag Atom feed.
+It should be defined using a "%s" match in the tag name.

+TAG_FEED_RSS = None, i.e. no RSS tag feed

+Relative URL to output the tag RSS feed

+FEED MAX ITEMS

+Maximum number of items allowed in a feed.
 Feed item quantity is unrestricted by default.

+RSS_FEED_SUMMARY_ONLY = True

+Only include item summaries in the description tag of RSS feeds.
+If set to False, the full content will be included instead.
+This setting doesn't affect Atom feeds, only RSS ones.